fdilke/scala-exps/notes/algo-design-manual.md

 (I'm left unclear what the insight is that leads to an efficient solution - it all seems brute force.
 Not an illuminating example...)

+## References

+for algos: Corman, Kleinberg/Tardos, Manber war stories: Jon Bentley's Programming Pearls

+See also www.programming-challenges.com -
+doesn't exist any more but there are topcoder, coderbyte, project euler, HackerRank

+sample problem: given 25 horses, if you can race them 5 at a time, how many races are required to identify the top 3 horses? quick analysis: we obviously have to race every horse, so HAVE to do >= 5 races.
+Say initial set of 5 covers all of them.
+Then race the top 5.
+You now know the top horse.
+The overall #2 must then be raced against...